shenlu89/amazing-endemic-species/.github/ISSUE_TEMPLATE/add_more_species.md

 **Requirements:**

-Scientific Name: e.g. Ailuropoda melanoleuca
+Scientific Name: Paste a correct scientific name of species here, e.g. Ailuropoda melanoleuca.
-Species Image: Paste an image or give a image URL
+Species Image: Paste an image or give a image URL here, e.g. https://example.com/image.jpg.

 - ONLY accept `JPG` images with `150x150` px resolution.
 - Ensure the photo features one species with good quality and is easily identifiable.